 Most current warehouse execution systems and WMS do not support variable pick processes or simultaneous picking of different order types within a zone.
 In addition, most do not include advanced order batching logic to optimize cart or other batch picking processes.

-AI Optimized Batching and Path Optimization
+Travel Optimization with AI-Based Batching and Pick Path Optimization

 AI-based batch and pick path optimization is a new concept that reduces travel in a variety of picking and other material handling processes.
 It is especially useful in each picking – both for ecommerce fulfillment and wholesale distribution.
 A number of DCs have more than doubled productivity using Lucas intelligent batching and pick path optimization.

 The latest, best in breed WMS systems use simple rule-based batching logic to create batch picking assignments.
 Older systems are even less optimized as they typically create batches based on first-in, first-out sequences.
 As a result, warehouse workers in some DCs walk more than 12 miles per shift.
 An average person walks a mile in 18 minutes, suggesting that a picker may spend over 3.5 hours walking per shift.
 Through batching and optimizing pick paths, travel can be cut in half or more, adding extra hours per day of productive picking time..

 Lucas introduced AI-based batching algorithms that consider order priority, pick locations, product attributes, and cart capacity to create travel-optimized batches.
 Lucas intelligent batching evaluates millions of potential combinations to determine the “best batch” or grouping of work among the available orders.
 The below animations describe the difference in travel between batching orders in a FIFO sequence and intelligently batching with Lucas.